orgsync/ruby-style-guide/README.md

 everything `public` (which is the default).
 After all we're coding in *Ruby* now, not in *Python*.
 * Indent the `public`, `protected`, and `private` methods as much the method definitions they apply to.
-Leave one blank line above them.
+Leave one blank line above them and below them.

     ```Ruby
     class SomeClass